Mikkomario/Utopia-Scala/README.md

 I would recommend you to use **Annex** in cases where you have considerable data-interaction with your server.
 For individual requests, I would recommend you to stick with **Disciple**, since it's more light-weight.

+### Utopia Scribe
+The Scribe module provides a detailed logging system specifically designed for use-cases where both front and back end are implemented using Scala.
+Logging entries are delivered from the clients to the server, and are readable using a custom application.

+Scribe allows you to deliver very detailed logging entries, which helps in debugging.
+This module is most suited for more complex projects, where local file logging is not enough.

 ### Utopia Metropolis
 *Client-Server user management and authorization made simple*